SazedWorldbringer/SazedWorldbringer/README.md

   ██╔════╝      name: Atharva Pardeshi(Sazed)
   ███████╗      livesIn: India(::1)
-  ╚════██║      skills: JavaScript, React, Frontend Development ███████║      currentRead: Structure and Interpretation of Computer Programs, Lord of Chaos ╚══════╝      likes: Reading Science-fiction and Fantasy, Programming
+  ╚════██║      skills: JavaScript, React, Frontend Development ███████║      currentRead: Crafting Interpreters, A Crown of Swords ╚══════╝      likes: Reading Science-fiction and Fantasy, Programming
                 P.S.
 Sazed is one of the main characters from the Mistborn Trilogy